Class ConstraintProto.Builder

 The element constraint forces the variable with the given index to be equal to the target.

-.operations_research.sat.ElementConstraintProto element = 14;
+.operations_research.sat.ElementConstraintProto element = 14;- Specified by:

 - The element.